 The key feature of the Google/Apple model is that users have to opt-in.
 Because the app has to be downloaded and installed, users have control over whether or not they want to participate in the system.

 In addition to proximity data, widespread adoption of anonymous contact tracing would provide governments and health organization with information on hotspots, areas in need of resource deployment, and much more information they would not have otherwise.

-Governments and health organizations, whose funding is mostly provided by governments, see tremendous potential in contact tracing.
+Governments and health organizations see tremendous potential in digital contact tracing.
 But the adoption of this technology raises serious concerns about privacy and the government’s role in defining and protecting it.
 Millions of people are uncomfortable with the idea of the government acquiring such massive amounts of data in such a short period of time.
 The Google/Apple model addresses these concerns by placing strict limits on the type of data that is collected and who it is shared with.

 There is no evidence to indicate the federal government can implement a system like contact tracing in a manner that protects users’ privacy.
 If such a system is inevitable, the onus will be on the tech companies to deliver a product that moves the needle on public health, while also prioritizing privacy.